nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-listeners.md

 ## Sending an Event

 It is not as common as having new listeners, but sometimes it's useful to send new events.
-To do this you have to create an event bundle containing the event, then send it to the event producer service:
+To do this you have to create an event context referencing the document, create an event in that context, then send it to the event producer service:

 ```
-EventProducer eventProducer eventProducer = Framework.getService(EventProducer.class);
+EventProducer eventProducer = Framework.getService(EventProducer.class);
 DocumentEventContext ctx = new DocumentEventContext(session, session.getPrincipal(), doc);
 ctx.setProperty("myprop", "something");
 Event event = ctx.newEvent("myeventid");